Schepp/schepp.dev/posts/today-the-trident-era-ends.md

   - ecosystem
 layout: layouts/post.njk
 ---
 When I was a child, I was always fascinated by stories about ancient civilizations.
 I devoured books about Atlantis, or the story of [Heinrich Schliemann](https://en.wikipedia.org/wiki/Heinrich_Schliemann)'s discovery of Troy, stories about the Greek, the Romans, the [Inca Empire](https://en.wikipedia.org/wiki/Inca_Empire), or [Ancient Egypt](https://en.wikipedia.org/wiki/Ancient_Egypt).
 And I was always fascinated by the extent of their capabilities in the fields of [astronomy](https://blogs.scientificamerican.com/observations/the-astronomical-genius-of-the-inca/), [math](https://en.wikipedia.org/wiki/Pythagoras), and [medicine](https://en.wikipedia.org/wiki/Ancient_Egyptian_medicine), their incredible achievements, like building those vast monuments, or their highly functional social systems.
-What's even more incredible is that most of this already happened way before Jesus Christ first set foot on our Earth!
+What's even more incredible is that most of this already happened way before Jesus Christ first set foot on our earth!

 And yet, all these eras of highly developed civilizations one day came to an end.
 Some just died out quietly, some were outpaced by civilizations with better military capabilities.
 Most of the time when that happened, the capabilities of the defeated ones _did not_ carry over to the now dominating group, thereby enriching their pool, but instead vanished.
 Which I always found unfortunate.